-For certificates backed by Fannie Mae Securities, more detailed information about principal payments on the series trust assets may be found under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the MBS Prospectus, the Mega Prospectus, the Supers Prospectus, the SMBS Prospectus or the Underlying REMIC Prospectus, as applicable.
-For certificates backed by Freddie Mac Securities, Ginnie Mae Securities or Third Party Securities, see also the discussion relating to yield, maturity and prepayment considerations in the applicable disclosure documents related to those securities as described above under "DISCLOSURE DOCUMENTS FOR ISSUANCES OF CERTIFICATES-Prospectuses-Prospectuses for the Series Trust Assets."
+For certificates backed by Fannie Mae Securities, more detailed information about principal payments on the series trust assets may be found under the heading "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS" in the Multifamily MBS Prospectus, the Mega Prospectus, or the Underlying REMIC Prospectus, as applicable.
+For certificates backed by Ginnie Mae Securities, see the discussion relating to yield, maturity and prepayment considerations in the applicable disclosure documents including the Ginnie Mae Prospectus for those Ginnie Mae Securities.
+For certificates backed by Third Party Securities, see the discussion relating to yield, maturity and prepayment considerations in the applicable disclosure documents, including the Third Party Prospectus for those Third Party Securities.